discord-net/Discord.Net/docs/guides/v2_v3_guide/v2_to_v3_guide.md

 instead of `GuildMemberUpdated` or `UserUpdated`.
 If your code relied on these events to get presence data then you need to update it to work with the new event.

-## Migrating your commands to slash command
+## Migrating your commands to application commands

-The new InteractionService was designed to act like the previous service for text-based commands.
+The new interaction service was designed to act like the previous service for text-based commands.
-Your pre-existing code will continue to work, but you will need to migrate your modules and response functions to use the new InteractionService methods.
-Docs on this can be found in the Guides section.
+Your pre-existing code will continue to work, but you will need to migrate your modules and response functions to use the new interaction service methods.
+Documentation on this can be found in the [Guides](xref:Guides.IntFw.Intro).